cog-imperial/two_stage_scheduling/README.md

 This repository contains a collection of 384 makespan problem instances.
 These instances have been generated randomly using the modules `wellformed_instance_generator.py` and `degenerate_instance_generator.py` in directory `lib/input_generation/`.
 Directory `data/inputs/instances` stores the generated instances.

-We have generated diverse instances with different optimal solution structure (well-formed, degenerate), instance size (moderate, intermediate, hard), and probability distribution for generating the job processing times (uniform, normal, symmetric of the normal).
+We have generated instances with different optimal solution structure (well-formed, degenerate), instance size (moderate, intermediate, hard), and probability distribution for generating the job processing times (uniform, normal, symmetric of the normal).
 In particular, we have generated 96 well-formed moderate, 96 well-formed intermediate, 96 well-formed hard, 48 degenerate moderate, and 48 degenerate intermediate instances of different sizes.
 For a given size, we have generated three different instances using each of the three probability distributions for processing time generation.

 - Well-formed instances admit an optimal solution close to a perfectly balanced partition.
 Degenerate solutions have an optimal solution less balanced.
 In general, well-formed instances are easier to solve than degenerate instances.